alfonsoduartesarabia/CSC642-IndividualAssignment/README.md

 # CSC642-IndividualAssignment
-SFSU CSC 642 - UI/IX Design
+SFSU CSC 642 - UI/IX Design <br/>
-Individual Assignment - Design and Implement a survey form where we gather user information and display their information on a seperate page.
+Individual Assignment - Design and Implement a survey form where we gather user information and display their information on a separate page.
 The idea was to focus on the UI/UX design and ease of use.

 Tools Used:
 * React